itsvrl/homelab/README.md

 # Join us in discussions

 We use GitHub Discussions to talk about all sorts of topics related to documentation and this site.
 For example: if you'd like help troubleshooting a PR, have a great new idea, or want to share something amazing you've learned in our docs, join us in the discussions.

+# Installation

+To use this you need Ansible, Python and OpenSSH installed.

+# Support

+Due to how small this project is, there will be no given support to this project.
+However tiny questions might be pitched on the [local Discord server](https://discord.gg/jTuA4tw).

+# Roadmap

+The plan is to use this repo as hub for the homelab.
+Everything from packages, configs and everything else in the homelab controlled from Github code.

+# License

+For this open source project, we are using Apache License 2.0.

+# Project status

+This is a long-term slow project, low-frequency update with tiny incremental updates from time to time.

 # Thanks 💜